CrisFlagg/DanDroneR/readme.md

 ## Background

-Railroads increasingly deploy drones integrated with GIS and AI to meet operational needs in intermodal yards and along rail corridors.
-In yards, “drone-in-a-box” systems run scheduled low-altitude flights to capture container rows and slot markings; AI/optical character recognition (OCR) extracts container IDs and parking locations while metadata (GPS, yaw, gimbal) supports precise georeferencing.
-Coupled with facility GIS basemaps, this enables near-real-time inventory, faster gate operations, and better yard space utilization.
-Along tracks and bridges, drones collect high-resolution visual/thermal imagery for inspection without exposing personnel to hazardous areas; when permitted, BVLOS (Beyond Visual Line of Sight) operations extend coverage and enable remote monitoring.
-Vendors now provide autonomous mission planning, detect-and-avoid systems, docking/battery-swap infrastructure, edge ML defect detection, and integrations into enterprise GIS and yard systems.
+Railroads are using drones to make yard inventory and inspections faster, safer, and more accurate.
+In intermodal yards, small automated drones fly routine routes to take pictures of container rows and parking spots.
+Software reads the container numbers and where they’re parked, then updates the yard map so teams can see inventory in near real time.
+At night, the same systems can support security with thermal cameras.
+Along tracks and bridges, drones capture clear images without putting people in hazardous areas.
+Where allowed, “beyond visual line of sight” (BVLOS) lets trained operators run longer routes and monitor flights remotely.
+Most systems now offer simple scheduling, safe automation, and connections into existing mapping and yard tools.

 ## Current Status

-Adoption spans Class I railroads and selected short lines.
-BNSF’s Automated Yard Check (AYC) flies every 30–90 minutes over intermodal rows, achieving a reported 20% accuracy improvement versus manual yard checks and delivering more frequent checks; BNSF also holds experience with dock-based BVLOS waivers (up to 100 ft AGL) and long-range BVLOS track inspection (132 miles in New Mexico).
-CSX runs autonomous yard inspections across multiple sites using docks, RTK drones, edge ML, and a remote operations center; missions are triggered when track availability permits.
-Union Pacific has over 250 certified pilots using drones for yard audits, storm/derailment assessments, and bridge/tunnel inspections, and is exploring autonomous yard drones.
-Norfolk Southern and Canadian National operate VLOS drone inspections to supplement bridge/track assessments, prioritizing safety and efficiency.
-Short lines and contractors (e.g., Norfolk & Portsmouth Belt Line, Watco, ARE Corp.) use drones to inspect bridges during operation and to pre-target areas for tactile inspection, cutting durations and minimizing mainline shutdowns.
+Major U.S. and Canadian railroads have active drone programs.
+BNSF runs frequent yard inventory flights (every 30–90 minutes) at key facilities and reports about a 20% accuracy improvement versus manual checks.
+BNSF also demonstrated long-range inspections over 132 miles of track and has operated remote, dock-based flights up to 100 feet high for security and incident response.
+CSX is running autonomous yard inspections at multiple sites with docked drones and high‑resolution cameras; flights generally happen when the track is clear.
+Union Pacific has over 250 certified pilots using drones for yard audits, storm damage, derailment assessment, and bridge/tunnel inspections, and is exploring autonomous yard drones.
+Norfolk Southern and Canadian National use drones under visual line‑of‑sight to supplement bridge and track work, keeping crews off difficult or dangerous structures.
+Short lines and contractors (e.g., Norfolk & Portsmouth Belt Line, Watco, ARE Corp.) have shown that drone inspections can cut time (e.g., from a week to two days on a large bridge) and reduce disruptions.
+BNSF secured a patent in 2024 describing its end‑to‑end automated yard inventory approach.

 ### Companies involved